Cohomology of coloured partition algebras: Proving Theorem

 \begin{lem} If $S\neq \ul{n}$, then the left ideal

-is either zero or principal and generated by an idempotent. \end{lem} \begin{proof} We argue as in \cite[Lemma 3.11]{Boyde2}.
-If $J=0$ the statement holds trivially.
-Suppose $J$ is non-zero.
-Lemma \ref{intersection-zero-lem} ensures that there is no intersection in the sets of indices.
+is either zero or principal and generated by an idempotent. \end{lem} \begin{proof} Suppose $J\neq 0$.
+Lemma \ref{intersection-zero-lem} tells us that the sets $S$ and $\bigcup_{(i,j)\in T} \lbrace i,j\rbrace$ are disjoint.
+It also tells us that there does not exist a combination of indices in $T$ preventing a valid colouring.

 We inductively apply Lemma \ref{retract-lem-1} to get a retraction $P_n(\delta,G)\rightarrow \bigcap_{i\in S} K_i$ (which is valid because of the condition $S\neq \ul{n}$) and then inductively apply Lemma \ref{retract-lem-2} to obtain a retraction $ \bigcap_{i\in S} K_i \rightarrow J$.
-It then follows that $J$ is principal and generated by an idempotent by \cite[Lemma 2.5]{Boyde2}. \end{proof}
+These retractions are given by right multiplication by $G$-coloured partition diagrams of the form $\mu$ and $\nu$.
+It now follows from \cite[Lemma 2.5]{Boyde2} that $J$ is principal and generated by an idempotent. \end{proof}